Erudika/paraio.org/src/monolite/partials/016-elasticsearch.md

 category: Search
 ---

+**Moved to [para-search-elasticsearch](https://github.com/erudika/para-search-elasticsearch) plugin, in v1.25.**

+Elasticsearch is the right choice as the search engine for Para in production.
+It supports Elasticsearch v5 and uses the TCP `TransportClient` by default.
+Support for the REST HTTP client is expected when ES v6 is released.

-Elasticsearch is used as the default search engine in Para.
-The `Search` interface is implemented in the `Elasticsearch` class.
+The `Search` interface is implemented in the `ElasticSearch` class.

 There are several configuration properties for Elasticsearch (these go in your `application.conf` file):